LewisCM14/allotment/docs/docs/server_side.md

         - Variety Factory

     !!! note "Please Note"
-        Data input for the remaining tables is handled via a database admin currently Factories are not required until an admin panel is introduced in to the application.
+        Data input for the remaining tables is handled via a database admin currently factories are not required until an admin panel is introduced in to the application.
 ---

 ### Workflow